-WordPress Traffic Automation System: Content Syndication Process – Summary
+WordPress Traffic Blueprint: Content Syndication Stage – Summary

-Once you have your site and plugins expertly configured and fully set up, all you have to do is add new content regularly to attract more traffic organically.
+Once your website and plugins have been configured and set up, all you have to do then to automatically generate more traffic is add web content on a regular basis.

-If you need help coming up with great topics for content that you can post on your site, we recommend subscribing to our FREE email training series on content marketing here:
+If you need great content ideas for your web site, then subscribe to our FREE email training course on content marketing here:

-Once you have expertly configured your WordPress site, the next step is to optimize as much of the process as can be improved.
-This step is explained in the next section of our series.
+Once you have configured your WordPress site, the next step is to optimize the web-traffic generation process.
+This step is addressed in the next section of our series.

 This is the end of Section Four

-To read the rest of this article, click here:
+To read the rest of this article series, click on the link below:

 "I am beyond impressed with what you have put together.
 I can tell that you put a ton of hard work into building what you have.
 You have the absolute best content on WordPress I have ever seen!" - Robert T. Jillie